 - an existing PDU session that can satisfy the Remote UE connectivity requirements (e.g., as established in step 1) is marked with an indication that secondary A&A is required

-- from configuration in step 0, the service code is associated with a DN that is marked with a parameter indicating that it requires network controlled authorization.
+- from the configuration in step 0, the service code is associated with a DN that is marked with a parameter indicating that it requires network controlled authorization.

-If the network controlled authorization is not required the Relay may proceed according to procedure as described in 23.752 [2], clause 6.6.
+If the network controlled authorization is not required the Relay may proceed according to the procedure described in 23.752 [2], clause 6.6.

 5. On the condition that the DCR message includes a SUCI, the relay triggers a network-controlled authorization of Remote UE, as described in sol#10.
 Alternatively, the relay may send an identity request message to the Remote UE to obtain the Remote UE identity (e.g., SUCI) before triggering the network-controlled authorization procedure of Remote UE if the procedure is required as per step 4.
 If the Remote UE fails to provide its identity required for network-controlled authorization, the relay rejects the connection request and provides in the rejection message a cause indicating that a required identity parameter (e.g., SUCI) is missing.